Style Tips: How to style with books

 Do not worry if you do not have a bookcase or you do not fancy keeping books on your coffee table for decorative purpose.
 You might be surprised at how eye-catching design accents you can create with just stacking your books.
 By organizing them into piles, you can create engaging focal points too.
 You don’t need to layer books perfectly, rather try mixing them up a little to give a more casual and natural appearance.

 Beautifully designed books, albums can work as an artistic statement.
 They can be presented as a piece of art and they can be put on display or propped vertically on a shelf.
-But make sure the books are interspersed with other shapes and colors to avoid looking like a museum or a bookshop.
+But make sure the books are interspersed with other shapes and colours to avoid looking like a museum or a bookshop.

 By grouping a few books with some other objects (smaller plants, flowers, photos, candleholders, chinas, crystals, etc.) you can easily create a still life "island" either on a console table, on your office desk, on the mantlepiece or on a shelf.
 Place the books and the objects in various heights to add life and movement.